 Management may recommend a salary increase if the acting assignment is at a higher level than the current role.
-The amount of any increase will be determined using the job's market analysis and internal equity analysis and must bring the employee's salary to at least the minimum of the appropriate Zone.
+The amount of any increase will be determined using the job’s market analysis and internal equity analysis and must bring the employee’s salary to at least the minimum of the appropriate pay grade.

 Acting assignments should not exceed 12 months in duration.
 At the conclusion of the acting assignment, the salary will be returned to the original rate prior to the acting increase.

 In making salary decisions the responsible administrator, in consultation with the Office of Human Resources, shall determine a fair and competitive salary that recognizes the forces of the external labor market as well as internal equity, as appropriate.

 This policy is subject to applicable legislation and the USM Chancellor’s Compensation Guidelines.

 The signed original document initiating any job classification or salary-related action becomes part of the employee's personnel file.

 Written notification of the change shall be provided to the employee.

 The Vice President and Chief Human Resources Officer, or designee, is responsible for the content and communication of this policy and associated UMUC Administrative Guidelines for Exempt Staff Pay Program.
 The Vice President and Chief Human Resources Officer shall identify his/her designee(s) as appropriate for this policy.

 Officers are responsible for ensuring equitable administration of salaries within the requirements of this policy.